-SAS SSDs are generally more expensive than SATA SSDs.
-They are primarily used in enterprise servers and storage arrays with application workloads requiring high availability (HA), high input/output (I/O) and low latency.
+SAS SSDs are primarily used in enterprise servers and storage arrays with application workloads requiring high availability (HA), high input/output (I/O) and low latency.
 Use cases for SAS SSDs include server virtualization, online transaction processing, high-performance computing and data analytics.

 Drive manufacturers sometimes offer SAS SSDs with different write endurance options.
 For instance, a high-capacity SAS SSD intended for read-intensive workloads might guarantee only one drive write per day (DWPD), while a lower-capacity SAS SSD intended for write-intensive workloads might support up to 25 DWPD.

 SAS SSD vs. SATA SSD

 A SAS SSD delivers faster data transfer rates than a serial ATA (SATA) SSD.
 In contrast to a SATA SSD, a SAS SSD also supports dual-port operation and builds in features to improve reliability, such as advanced error correction, data integrity technology and high signal quality on the cable or backplane.